-Peas are a great option for adding more fiber to your daily diet.
-There are plenty of ways to incorporate peas into your meals, including adding them to soup or using them as a salad topping.
-You can eat peas raw or cooked, making them an especially versatile snack.
-In addition to being a good source of fiber, they're also packed with protein and other important nutrients.
-Eating one cup of peas can add over 15 grams of fiber to your diet.
-Like most vegetables, flash-frozen peas have more nutritional value than canned peas, so keep that in mind when shopping.
+Peas are a great option for increasing fiber intake.
+There are plenty of ways to incorporate peas into meals, including adding them to soup or using them as a salad topping.
+In addition to being a good source of fiber, they are also full of protein and other important nutrients.
+One cup of peas can add more than eight grams of fiber to your diet.
+Frozen peas are as nutritionally sound as fresh as long as there are no added sauces or flavors.